pec1985/TiStorage/readme.md

     });

     // Another example that will update all criteria that is true
-    // NOT IMPLEMENTED YET
+    // @NOTE: NOT IMPLEMENTED YET
     users.update({ 'last_name': 'Blalock' }, {
     	'location': 'Florida'
     });

-    // Remove a record who's index is 4 users.remove(4);

-    //Finding a records index
+    // Finding a records index
     users.find().indexOf(user);

-    //Removing a record, not knowing it's index (you can't delete based off of the record id) users.remove( users.find().indexOf(user) );
+    // Remove a record who's id is 4 (note that this is not by index but by the unique ID of the object) users.remove(4);

     // Another example that will remove all records where the criteria is true
-    // NOT IMPLEMENTED YET
+    // @NOTE: NOT IMPLEMENTED YET
     users.remove({ 'last_name': 'Blalock' });